LL8848/viscosity_md/README.md

     * Deep steady-state check: use ```vd.acf()```, ```vd.ssplot()```, ```vd.setss1()```, etc
     * Check the **cheatsheet** below for the complete usage of the functions and classes.
 4. If steady-state is reached and desired statistical accuracy has been achieved, run ```copy('MaterialName')``` to copy the visc_ file to the ```./data/visc```.
 Move all files in ```./data/new``` to ```./data/archive```.
 Otherwise go back to LAMMPS for longer simulation until obtaining the desired results.
-5. Create a Jupyter notebook to do analysis and write report using the modules in ```/src``` and the data in ```/data/visc```.
-Export results if necessary for publication and making plot using other software.
+5. Create a Jupyter notebook to do analysis and write report using the modules in ```./src``` and the data in ```./data/visc```.
+Export results if necessary for publication and making figures using other software.

 Cheatsheet for the source code